SketchingDev/dev-meets-contact-center.github.io/_posts/2023-02-03-automating-development-of-genesys-chatbots.md

 Let's break down the pipeline and examine each part of it...

 ### Source-control
-All the flows, bots, dependencies, tests, and even the definition of the pipeline itself live in source-control - which for OVO is [GitHub](https://github.com/).
+All the flows, chatbots, dependencies, tests, and even the definition of the pipeline itself live in source-control - which for OVO is [GitHub](https://github.com/).
 This git repository forms the source of truth.

 When an update or revert occurs against anything in the repository then it is tracked (by virtue of it being